Edward Tootal Broadhurst

+Life

 Broadhurst was born in Broughton, near Manchester.
 He was the second son of Henry Tootal Broadhurst.
 Some relations, such as Charles Edward Broadhurst, emigrated to Australia.
 He was educated at Eagle House School in Wimbledon, and then at Winchester College.
 He started to work at the family cotton business in 1876.
 He married Charlotte Jane Ashton in 1887; her father was also a cotton manufacturer, Thomas Ashton; her brother was Thomas Gair Ashton, 1st Baron Ashton of Hyde.

 Broadhurst's father and grandfather were both cotton manufacturers.
 His father joined forces with Henry Lee and Joseph Lee and Robert Scott to form a partnership that became Tootal, Broadhurst Lee Limited, which integrated cotton spinning and power loom weaving.
 It was the third largest vertically integrated cotton business in Lancashire, with around 5,000 employees in 1887.
 Its mills included Sunnyside Mill in Bolton, and Ten Acres Mill and Hemming Works near Manchester.